smartface/js-base/README.md

 ### Core Api
 #### Creating UIComponents

-**/js-base/core/extend** inheritance tool is to use creating components or page.
+**/js-base/core/extend** inheritance container is to use creating components, pages or custom.

 #### Usage
 Pass as a parameter super class of component using /js-base/component/uicomponent for first call and returns inherintance container for the new components.
 Then you can create an instance of new component.
 UIComponent is creates instance of (SMF.UI.Container)[http://docs.smartface.io/?topic=html/AllMembers_T_SMF_UI_NavigationBar.htm#!/api/SMF.UI.Container] and adds child component to.